 What’s going on in this phrase?

 The first thing happening that we need to expose is that when people use this phrase there is an explicit assumption that there is an irreconcilable clash between talent and the proposal of hiring minoritised and marginalised people.
 This is evidenced by the fact that this fear of sub-par people entering the fold is only entertained in conversations related to changing recruitment practices to be more inclusive.
-The absence of a concern for lowering the bar ordinarily – in terms of a company’s day to day practices and processes – directly exposes that they think that when companies are hiring white people, or men, or non-disabled people that these groups are inherently deserving of their places (ie no one bats an eyelid, it’s the natural order of things).
-The assumption is that by their sheer brilliance alone, these groups who dominate our workplaces, are able to clear the ‘incredibly high’ hurdle of performance expectations in their roles or in recruitment.
-And – and this will be hard for some people to stomach – the logic therefore follows, that if it is through these groups’ sheer brilliance alone, then we are saying that their talent is inherent to their identity as white people, men, non-disabled people etc.
+The absence of concern for lowering the bar ordinarily – in terms of a company’s day-to-day practices and processes – directly exposes that they think that when companies are hiring white people, or men, or non-disabled people these groups are inherently deserving of their places (ie no one bats an eyelid, it’s the natural order of things).
+The assumption is that by their sheer brilliance alone, these groups who dominate our workplaces can clear the ‘incredibly high’ hurdle of performance expectations in their roles or recruitment.
+And – and this will be hard for some people to stomach – the logic therefore follows, that if it is through these groups’ sheer brilliance alone, then we are saying that their talent is inherent to their identity as white people, men, non-disabled people, etc.

-Conversely, when people speak of lowering the bar, what they are saying is that they are locating a talent deficiency within certain groups and that the fear of their diminished talent is located in their identity as a minoritised/marginalised person (a person of colour, disabled, woman, trans/non-binary etc).
+Conversely, when people speak of lowering the bar, what they are saying is that they are locating a talent deficiency within certain groups and that the fear of their diminished talent is located in their identity as a minoritized/marginalized person (a person of color, disabled, woman, trans/non-binary, etc).
 To put it another way: if certain people had the talent they would have historically and naturally been clearing the high hurdle set.

-To counter the underlying logics of the phrase requires us to reveal important details about how the world is organised that is otherwise obscured from the conversation.
+To counter the underlying logic of the phrase requires us to reveal important details about how the world is organized that are otherwise obscured from the conversation.

-We must first establish strongly that minoritised folks and the presence of talent is most definitely not an irreconcilable clash.
+We must first establish strongly that minoritized folks and the presence of talent are most definitely not an irreconcilable clash.
 We must be resolute on this!
-Instead we must visibilise the historically rooted mechanisms that have systematically prevented the full participation of certain communities from employment, among other spheres.
-This means being explicit about the laws, policies and regulations (what we call ‘structures’) designed to curb certain people’s legitimacy, freedom, dignity and safety.
-It means exposing policies of segregation, criminalisation, dehumanisation, institutionalisation, incarceration, surveillance, disenfranchisement and ethnic cleansing that have been enabled by devastating ideas about certain groups, and that have then produced the very conditions needed for those ideas to remain and stick around.
+Instead, we must visualize the historically rooted mechanisms that have systematically prevented the full participation of certain communities from employment, among other spheres.
+This means being explicit about the laws, policies, and regulations (what we call ‘structures’) designed to curb certain people’s legitimacy, freedom, dignity, and safety.
+It means exposing policies of segregation, criminalization, dehumanization, institutionalization, incarceration, surveillance, disenfranchisement, and ethnic cleansing that have been enabled by devastating ideas about certain groups, and that have then produced the very conditions needed for those ideas to remain and stick around.

-To give an example, ideas abound about working class people and those experiencing poverty as being irresponsible and bad with money.
-This idea has then been instrumentalised in a whole host of ways to reinforce the position of these folks.
-Whether access to capital is more expensive if you’re poor, or whether you’re made houseless even while working multiple jobs because wages are so low (yet the image of working class people as lazy persists), or the disproportionate cost of gas for heating in pay as you go metres overwhelmingly used by those who can’t pay on credit, or limitations on employment after a jail sentence (and a system where certain crimes are more likely to see people jailed vs others), or in the US the high bail thresholds for petty crime… and the list continues.
+To give an example, ideas abound about working-class people and those experiencing poverty as being irresponsible and bad with money.
+This idea has then been instrumentalized in a whole host of ways to reinforce the position of these folks.
+Whether access to capital is more expensive if you’re poor, or whether you’ve made houseless even while working multiple jobs because wages are so low (yet the image of working-class people as lazy persists), or the disproportionate cost of gas for heating in pay as you go meters overwhelmingly used by those who can’t pay on credit, or limitations on employment after a jail sentence (and a system where certain crimes are more likely to see people jailed vs others), or in the US the high bail thresholds for petty crime… and the list continues.

 However, given that removing the benefit of the affirmative action policies is extremely difficult an alternative response would be to raise the bar for entry for these affirmed groups, as we can only conclude that the bar has been set too low and they have had highly effective ladders handed to them to clear ‘the bar’.
 In this (re)conception of the phrase, the bar isn’t actually a standard of excellence, which is what we have previously been told.
 Instead, it is actually a reflection of how high the hurdle has been set for some groups to prevent their inclusion and the relative ease with which others have been let in.

-So finally, if we can’t raise the bar to re-calibrate the presence of those who are dominating because of invisibilised affirmative action policies, then why shouldn’t we lower the bar for those who are confronting and living through extensive historic barriers, obstacles and the highest systematic hurdles conceivably possible by reducing and eliminating what’s unfair.
-That’s all that changes in outreach, diverse slate panels, job description wording, interview approaches, accessibility adjustments and so on are doing.
+So finally, if we can’t raise the bar to re-calibrate the presence of those who are dominating because of invisibilized affirmative action policies, then why shouldn’t we lower the bar for those who are confronting and living through extensive historical barriers, obstacles, and the highest systematic hurdles conceivably possible by reducing and eliminating what’s unfair.
+That’s all that changes in outreach, diverse slate panels, job description wording, interview approaches, accessibility adjustments, and so on are doing.

 Let’s refute the premise of the ‘lowering the bar’ argument.
-Let’s insist that there is no clash between talent and marginalised groups.
-And let’s shine a light on the ladders, legs up and non-existent bars afforded to those who dominate!
+Let’s insist that there is no clash between talent and marginalized groups.
+And let’s shine a light on the ladders, legs up, and non-existent bars afforded to those who dominate!